carpentries/instructor-training/07-practices.md

 subtitle: Carpentry Teaching Practices
 ---
 > ## Motivating Question
-> How do we teach?
-What practices are common to Software/Data Carpentry?
+> What teaching practices are common to Software/Data Carpentry?
-> How do teachers learn to teach?
-How can this sort of "inside knowlege" be
+> How can we pass on and expand this knowledge?
-> passed on?
 {: .objectives}

 > ## Learning Objectives